benevpi/Makerboxonthemove/readme.md

 # Makerbox on the move

-This project is in the great tradition of The Travelling Hackerbox (https://hackaday.io/project/7373-travelling-hacker-box) and The Great Internet Migratory Box Of Electronic Junk (https://tgimboej.org/Main_Page).
+This project is in the tradition of The Travelling Hackerbox (https://hackaday.io/project/7373-travelling-hacker-box) and The Great Internet Migratory Box Of Electronic Junk (https://tgimboej.org/Main_Page).

 Basically, it's a box of bits that electronics enthusiasts might enjoy playing with.
 When you receive a box, have a look and take a bit or two that you think look entertaining.